-PCC:Target audience included individuals engaged in aquaculture activities at six private and State-owned aquaculture farms, who have benefited from the technical assistance provided.
+PCC: Target audience included individuals engaged in aquaculture activities at six private and State-owned aquaculture farms, who have benefited from the technical assistance provided.
 College, secondary and elementary students have also learned the basic principles in aquaculture through lectures and field visits.
-People from different sectors have also realized the aquaculture development in Palau through aquarium exhibits and posters shown during special events.CMI:Targeted audiences were the students, youth, administrators, community and farmers on Majuro atoll and indirect contact with clients through radio programs through the government owned radio stationCOM-FSM:Aquaculture and marine resources development and conservation is rapidly gaining interest and support from governments and the private sector, stakeholders, communities, NGO's and individuals.
+People from different sectors have also realized the aquaculture development in Palau through aquarium exhibits and posters shown during special events.

+CMI: Targeted audiences were the students, youth, administrators, community and farmers on Majuro atoll and indirect contact with clients through radio programs through the government owned radio station.

+COM-FSM: Aquaculture and marine resources development and conservation is rapidly gaining interest and support from governments and the private sector, stakeholders, communities, NGO's and individuals.
 The major constraint to aquaculture development is the lack of information, knowledge and understanding of this new emerging technology.
 Thus, the aquaculture program targeted a wide range of audience including stakeholders, government leadership (State legislature), heads of relevant government agencies (Marine Resources, Fisheries, Agriculture, EPA etc.), NGO's and community-based groups, businesses and private sector, fishermen, farmers and individuals and in general those who have interest in raising or culturing black pearl.
 In Pohnpei, the pearl project targeted three atoll communities, local and state governments and agencies for implementing commercial farming by securing public funding and equipment supports as well as private business owners by the project's five-year commercial farm operation plan.
 Local small and family business people were also targeted audience to develop value-added local handicrafts utilizing pearls and pearl related products.

-Target for the number of persons (contacts) reached through direct and indirect contact methods
+1. Enter the actual number of persons (contacts) to be reached through direct and indirect methods.
+(Standard Extension Output).

-Year Direct Contacts Adults Target Indirect Contacts Adults Target Direct Contacts Youth Target Indirect Contacts Youth Target
+Direct C Contacts Adults Indirect Contacts Adults Direct Contacts Youth Indirect Contact Youth

-Plan 375 1500 250 1500
+Year Target Target Target Target

+Plan 350 1000 150 1000

 2008 471 800 254 300